100 Days of Receipts

 43 Days of Deceit.
 We're Bringing the Receipts.

-Remember on the campaign trail, when Americans were [rightfully] expressing deep concern about the 900-page manifesto labeled "Project 2025" and then-candidate Trump claimed he had "no idea what it was?"
-Well, that's proven to be a bold-faced LIE.
-In the past 43 days, we've seen #Project2025 in action, with executive orders coming straight from the White House that [interestingly enough] are a little too similar to the objectives outlined in Project 2025, including:
+Remember on the campaign trail, when Americans were rightfully expressing deep concern about the 900-page manifesto labeled "Project 2025" and then-candidate Trump claimed he had "no idea what it was?"
+Well, that's proven to be untrue.
+In the past 43 days, we've seen Project 2025 in action, with executive orders coming straight from the White House that, interestingly enough, are a little too similar to the objectives outlined in Project 2025, including:

 - Ending Diversity, Equity, and Inclusion programs across the federal government, directing schools that receive federal funding to dismantle theirs, and directing DOJ employees to investigate both private and federally-funded institutions that are suspected of advancing such programs, for potential civil AND criminal charges.